 This may seem like an obvious point, but leaving your interior on display is a form of asking for it when it comes to burglary.

-‘The first thing a burglar will do is check the front of your property – if your windows aren’t obscured they know you don’t care very much about security,’ explains former burglar turned security expert Michael Fraser.
-‘Always leave your blinds down when you’re out of the house to prevent people from seeing what’s inside.’
+‘The first thing a burglar will do is check the front of your property – if your windows aren’t obscured they know you don’t care very much about security,' explains former burglar turned security expert Michael Fraser on This Morning.
+'Always leave your blinds down when you’re out of the house to prevent people from seeing what’s inside.’

 2. A poor lock